-Expand phase: Only additive schema changes, such as new columns, tables, indices, and triggers, and data insertion are allowed.
+Expand phase: Only additive schema changes are allowed, such as new columns, tables, indices, and triggers.

-Data modification or removal is not allowed.
+Data insertion, modification, and removal is not allowed.

 Triggers must be created to keep data in sync between the previous release and the next release.
 Data written by the previous release must be readable by both the previous release and the next release.
 Data written by the next release must be readable by both the next release and the previous release.